jsenn/MassMarkov/README.md

   - Rate-limiting could be implemented by attaching an intermediate Route/queue to the outgoing Node, which has a fixed capacity and a constant processing time

 ## Random ideas
-* Use different models for velocity.
-Maybe 1D Social Forces or Moussaid's speed rule?
+* Add some sort of 1D Social Forces?
+* Add relaxation time to MoussaidRoute's speed model (probably can share work with the above point about SF)